 But at most other places on Earth, Coriolis force deflects the air and causes the wind to approach geostrophic or gradient values (see the Forces & Winds chapter).
-Geostrophic winds do not cross isobars, so they cannot transfer mass from highs to lows.
+Non-accelerating geostrophic and gradient winds do not cross isobars, so they cannot transfer mass from highs to lows.
 Thus, significant pressure patterns (e.g., strong high and low centers, Fig. 11.18) can be maintained for long periods at mid-latitudes in the global circulation.